octolaba/indexit/docs/mirage. claude-opus-4.7-xhigh/security.md

 no `~/.ssh/config` consultation. `SSHConfig.known_hosts` defaults to
 `None` (`research/mirage/python/mirage/resource/ssh/ssh.py:67-77`).

-**Impact.** Every SSH connection mirage makes is MITM-able by anyone on the network path between the daemon and the SSH host.
+**Impact.** Every SSH connection Mirage makes is MITM-able by anyone on the network path between the daemon and the SSH host.
 Credentials sent over channel (private-key auth via `client_keys=[identity_file]`, line 56-57) are not exposed, but the *target* of those credentials is —